jack-bradshaw/Avatar/README.md

 ```

 ### Get all elements with a particular ID
 The ElementUtil class can be used to get all elements in a source file which have a particular ID, where the IDs are defined using the `@ElementId` annotation.
-This annotation can be applied to any source element, and uses Strings for the IDs.
+This annotation can be applied to any source element and uses Strings for IDs.

 If the source is defined in `src/main/java/com/matthewtamlin/example/MyClass.java` as:
 ```java